A Toroidal Maxwell-Cremona-Delaunay Correspondence: Background and Definitions

-Our results rely on the following natural generalization of Tutte's spring embedding theorem to flat torus graphs.
+Our results rely on the following natural generalization of Tutte's spring embedding theorem to flat torus embeddings.

-\begin{theorem}[Colin de Verdière~\cite{c-crgtd-91}; see also \cite{d-eppgc-04, l-dafe-04, ggt-domam-06}] Let $G$ be any essentially simple, essentially 3-connected embedded graph on any flat torus $\Torus$, and let $\omega$ be any positive stress on the edges of $G$.
-Then $G$ is homotopic to a geodesic embedding in $\Torus$ that is in equilibrium with respect to $\omega$; moreover, this equilibrium embedding is unique up to translation. \end{theorem}
+\begin{theorem}[Colin de Verdière~\cite{c-crgtd-91}; see also \cite{d-eppgc-04, l-dafe-04, ggt-domam-06, hs-seshm-15}] Let $\Gamma$ be any essentially simple, essentially 3-connected embedding on any flat torus $\Torus$, and let $\omega$ be any positive stress on the edges of~$\Gamma$.
+Up to translation, there is a unique drawing homotopic to $\Gamma$ that is in equilibrium with respect to $\omega$, and that drawing is an embedding with convex faces. \end{theorem}

-Theorem \ref{Th:tutte} implies the following sufficient condition for a displacement matrix to describe a geodesic embedding on the square torus.
+Lemma \ref{L:draw-on-square} and Theorem \ref{Th:tutte} immediately imply the following sufficient condition for a displacement matrix to describe a geodesic \emph{embedding} on the square torus.